GrumpyEwok/react-taproom/readme.md

 * Somehow, I wound up in conflict with my Master Branch and had to fix it via pull request.
 A little alarming - but it worked out in the end.

 * Struggled a fair bit with trying to implement stateful components in the morning, had to backtrack after by the afternoon.
+Was trying to implement my own classes without following my Help Queue model too closely -- and it proved really challenging.

 # Prompt